federico-terzi/espanso-hub/_packages/tableflip-package.md

 package_repo: "https://github.com/federico-terzi/espanso-hub-core"
 is_core: true
 ---
-A simple package to flip tables using Espanso.
+# espanso-package-tableflip
+An espanso package for flipping tables

+For more information, read the [documentation](https://espanso.org/docs/)

 Current triggers